Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 Churn Rate = 100% - Retention Rate

 So, if your retention rate is 90%, your churn rate would be 10%.
-Tracking both metrics provides different perspectives on the health of your customer base: retention rate highlights successes in keeping customers, while churn rate draws attention to areas needing improvement.
+Tracking both metrics provides different perspectives on the health of your customer base: retention rate highlights successes in keeping customers, while customer churn rate draws attention to areas needing improvement.

 3. Other Key Customer Retention Metrics